vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 ## Sleep to wait

-This command will make Nebula Graph services sleep and wait for N seconds.
+This command will make NebulaGraph services sleep and wait for N seconds.
 The schema is altered in an async way and takes effect in the next heartbeat cycle.
 Therefore, this command is usually used when altering schema.
 The command is as follows:

 ```ngql
 nebula> :sleep N
 ```

-## Disconnect Nebula Console from Nebula Graph
+## Disconnect Nebula Console from NebulaGraph

-You can use `:EXIT` or `:QUIT` to disconnect from Nebula Graph.
+You can use `:EXIT` or `:QUIT` to disconnect from NebulaGraph.
 For convenience, Nebula Console supports using these commands in lower case without the colon (":"), such as `quit`.

 The example is as follows: